ashiven/enosim/README.md

    cd ./frontend && npm install && npm run build && npm run start
    ```

 5. A graphical user interface is available at `http://localhost:3000` to monitor the simulation.
-(It may take up to 20 minutes for the simulation to start.)
+(It may take a while for the simulation to start.)

 #### Docker